Numeric data types

 • 0x or 0X for hexadecimal

-All four formats fall under the int data type.
+All of these four formats fall under the int data type.
 Python displays them in decimal format by default.
 Underscores can be used for readability for any of these formats.

 >>> 0b1000_1111